HOW TO WASH AND CARE FOR YOUR NAPPIES

 Once used a rinse before wash is recommended for heavily soiled nappies as it ensures you’re washing with cleaner water.

-Get to know your washing machine and bare in mind that if you do not have a rinse feature a prewash can be lengthy and consume just as much water as a regular wash.
+Get to know your washing machine and bear in mind that if you do not have a rinse feature a prewash can be lengthy and consume just as much water as a regular wash.

 A good spin speed is also necessary to eliminate as much dirty water as possible.
 If your machine doesn’t have a good spin speed give it another whirl after the wash.